America’s First Green Jewish Cemetery

 Maintaining Jewish traditions

-Gan Yarok incorporates the values of the green movement, while maintaining the Jewish traditions of burial and honoring our loved ones.
+Gan Yarok incorporates the values of the green movement, while maintaining the Jewish funeral traditions of burial and honoring our loved ones.
 In the words of Rabbi Judah Dardik of Congregation Beth Jacob, “We are making a natural spot, the holiest place that a resting body can have.”

 Fernwood’s Remembrance Room is a special, contemporary space for Jewish funerals and memorials.
-It is one of the only chapels in the world where kohanim, Jews who enjoy an honored status in Judaism, are able to participate in the service.
+It is one of the only chapels in the world where kohanim, Jewish people who enjoy an honored status in Judaism, are able to participate in the service.
 The Fernwood chapel features a floor-to-ceiling window that looks out on lush greenery, flowers and fountains, enabling kohanim to officiate, by using a sound system wired to the outside.

 Burial Space: starting from $5,950